 Students take the TOEIC tests immediately after starting Graduate School to learn and verify their English ability.
-They will take a "Professional English" course that focuses on preparation for the TOEIC tests.
-Students are placed in different groups according to their English level and receive carefully designed instruction.
+According to the score of the TOEIC test, students are placed in different groups, and they will take a "Professional English" course that focuses on preparation for the TOEIC tests.
 The course is designed so that students can progress through levels I, II, and III during the two years of the master's program.
 Students take the TOEIC tests in April and January every year to see their improvement.